ravirahman/velox/velox/docs/configs.rst

      - string
      - 16M
      - Maximum dictionary memory that can be used in orc writer.
+   * - hive.orc.writer.integer-dictionary-encoding-enabled
+     - orc_optimized_writer_integer_dictionary_encoding_enabled
+     - bool
+     - true
+     - Whether or not dictionary encoding of integer types should be used by the ORC writer.
+   * - hive.orc.writer.string-dictionary-encoding-enabled
+     - orc_optimized_writer_string_dictionary_encoding_enabled
+     - bool
+     - true
+     - Whether or not dictionary encoding of string types should be used by the ORC writer.
    * - hive.parquet.writer.timestamp-unit
      - hive.parquet.writer.timestamp_unit
      - tinyint
      - 9
      - Timestamp unit used when writing timestamps into Parquet through Arrow bridge.
        Valid values are 0 (second), 3 (millisecond), 6 (microsecond), 9 (nanosecond).
+   * - hive.orc.writer.linear-stripe-size-heuristics
+     - orc_writer_linear_stripe_size_heuristics
+     - bool
+     - true
+     - Enables historical based stripe size estimation after compression.
+   * - hive.orc.writer.min-compression-size
+     - orc_writer_min_compression_size
+     - integer
+     - 1024
+     - Minimal number of items in an encoded stream.
+   * - hive.orc.writer.compression-level
+     - orc_optimized_writer_compression_level
+     - tinyint
+     - 3 for ZSTD and 4 for ZLIB
+     - The compression level to use with ZLIB and ZSTD.
+   * - cache.no_retention
+     - cache.no_retention
+     - bool
+     - false
+     - If true, evict out a query scanned data out of in-memory cache right after the access, and also skip staging to the ssd cache.
+This helps to prevent the cache space pollution from the one-time table scan by large batch query when mixed running with interactive query which has high data locality.

 ``Amazon S3 Configuration``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^